Can You Wear a Jumpsuit to a Wedding After 40? Absolutely—Here’s How to Make It Look Chic and Modern

 Color can set the tone for your whole look.
 In spring and summer, think blush, soft florals, lilac, mint, or even something bright like coral or turquoise—just steer clear of anything close to white.

-For fall and winter weddings, deep colors look especially rich: forest green, navy, burgundy, even metallics.
+For fall and winter weddings, deep colors look especially rich, such as forest green, navy, burgundy, and even metallics.
 Velvet or satin adds an extra layer of elegance when the weather cools down.

 6. Mistakes to Avoid